davidwoolf/website/static/anatomy-of-everday-ui-button.md

 title="Example and code for buttons of type submit"></iframe>

 #### Form mapping
-`@TODO: outline how these values can be overridden if applied (do they plug in missing values or actually override the form?)`

 Submit buttons can include many form details normally applied to the `<form>` element via attributes: